romange/blog/content/post/handle_reloads_under_traffic.md

                     // to the old Index.
 ```

 Please note that it's important to limit locked sections only to pointer changes.
 Anything else should be outside of lock to reduce the contention.
 This is why I do not use lock guards in the section above - I want to mark locking explicitly in most straighforward manner.
-I've seen lots of cases where lock guards were used and it caused huge contention after some very innocent code changes were applied.
+I've seen lots of cases where lock guards were used and it caused huge contention after very innocent code changes were applied later.

-It is guaranteed that read thread controls the ownership of the object via the local_copy object it holds and it's enough to use shared lock when creating `local_copy` because we do not change the internal contents of `index_ptr_` - just increase the reference count which is atomic.
+It is guaranteed that the read thread protects the lifespan of the index via the local_copy object it holds and it's enough to use shared lock when creating `local_copy` because we do not change the internal contents of `index_ptr_` - just increase the reference count which is atomic.

 ### Quiescent State-Based Reclamation